 There are currently 10 + US LNG export terminals under environmental review, these CAPEX projects represent more than $35 billion in EPC services that if constructed will employ up to 50,000 construction workers between mid-2019 to late 2022.

-The latest Canadian 2019 GDP growth forecast is 1.7%, similar to a year ago.
-Inflation is forecast to be in the 1.9% to 2.2% and unemployment is slowly increasing and set to finish 2019 out in the 5.7% to 5.9% range.
-The Canadian construction workforce is estimated to be in the range of 1.35 to 1.45 million range, construction unemployment is between 6.9% and 8.1%.
+The latest Canadian 2019 GDP growth forecast is 1.3% – 1.5%, similar to a year ago, inflation is forecast to be in the 1.9% to 2.2% & unemployment is slowly increasing & set to finish 2019 out in the 5.6% to 5.9% range.
+The Canadian construction workforce is estimated to be in the range of 1.35 to 1.45 million range, construction unemployment is between 6.9% & 8.1%.

-Mexico has a new President Mr. Andrés Manuel López Obrador and a new trade agreement in place with the US.
-The Mexican construction market is set to expand by 2.5% to 3.2% in 2019, infrastructure and overall industry growth will be the sectors that drive this growth.
+Mexico has a new President Mr. Manuel López Obrador & a new trade agreement in place with the US.
+The Mexican construction market is set to expand & by 2.5% to 3.2% in 2019.
+Infrastructure & overall industry growth will be the sectors that drive this growth.
 Mexico recently announced it would build a new 380,000 B/D refinery costing $8 billion.
-Mexico is now a larger economy than Brazil, the new US-Mexico-Canada Agreement (USMCA) between Mexico and the US agreement could be a big boost to the Mexican economy and the construction sector.
+Mexico is now a larger economy than Brazil, the new US-Mexico-Canada Agreement (USMCA), between Mexico & the US agreement could be a big boost to the Mexican economy & the construction sector.